Confetti cake

-Confetti cake is a type of cake that has rainbow-colored sprinkles baked into the batter.
+Confetti cake (Note: Also called birthday cake in American English, although this term usually refers to any cake eaten to celebrate someone's birthday.) is a type of cake that has rainbow-colored sprinkles baked into the batter.
 It is called confetti cake because when baked, the rainbow sprinkles melt into dots of bright color that resemble confetti.
 Typically the batter is either white, golden, or yellow to allow for a better visual effect; but chocolate, devil’s food, and strawberry cake variations also exist.
 The cake generally consists of flour, butter, baking powder, salt, sugar, vegetable oil, eggs, vanilla extract, milk, and rainbow colored sprinkles.
 The cake normally has a frosting made of butter, salt, powdered sugar, vanilla extract, and milk.